-A motion for a new criminal trial is a defendant's request to have a new jury hear and redecide his case.
-The motion is brought after a defendant has been found guilty.
-If granted, the accused is given a new trial as if no previous trial had ever taken place.
+Penal Code 1181 is the California statute that allows a defendant convicted of a crime to seek a new trial.
+This motion for a new trial is a defendant's request to have a new jury hear and redecide his or her case.
+If the motion is granted, the accused is given a new trial as if no previous trial had taken place.

 - 1. What are the grounds to make a motion for a new trial?